|

 musical theory.
 The interval composition of the scales does, of course, depend upon which set

+of eight scales is considered.
 The seven pairs of notes and their complements consist of two

 pairs of Pythagorean notes (tonic/octave & perfect fourth/fifth) and five